Rajpratik71/linux-manPages/bluetoothctl.md

          -a, --agent=CAPABILITY Register agent handler

 AUTHOR
-       This   manual   page   was   written   by   Nobuhiro   Iwamatsu  <iwa‐ matsu@debian.org>, for the Debian GNU/Linux system (but may be used by others).
+       This manual page was written by Nobuhiro Iwamatsu <iwamatsu@debian.org>, for the Debian GNU/Linux system (but may be used by others).

                                                                                                May 2013                                                                                BLUETOOTHCTL(1)